KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Experiment

 \subsection{Main Results}

 \textbf{Comparison with Baselines:} \ Table \ref{tab:main} shows the results of our method and all baselines.
 We see that our proposed model \Modelsp consistently and significantly improves FiD on both NQ and TriviaQA datasets over both base and large model.
-Specifically, for large model, \Modelsp improves FiD by $1.5\%$ and $1.1\%$ on two datasets respectively.
-When equipped with the retriever of FiD-KD, our model (denoted as \Model-KD) also brings consistent improvements, such as $0.8\%$ and $0.5\%$ on base model over two datasets respectively.
-From the table, we see that our model \Model-KD (large) outperforms all the baseline methods except two hybrid models R2-D2 and UnitedQA, which contain much more model parameters and complicated pipelines such as the combination of multiple readers.
-Even compared with the two hybrid models, our method significantly outperforms them on the TriviaQA dataset.
+Specifically, for large model, \Modelsp improves FiD by $1.5\%$ and $1.1\%$ on two datasets respectively, which has larger improvement compared to base model.
+We think the reason is that more expressive reader will also benefit the stage-2 reranking since the initial passage embeddings are generated by the reader encoder module.
+We also see that our proposed method outperforms all the baseline methods except UniK-QA \citep{unikqa}.
+However, UniK-QA uses additional knowledge source Wikipedia-Table for retrieval, which is highly related with the NQ dataset and makes it unfair to directly compare with our method.

-\textbf{Efficiency \& Accuracy:} Table \ref{tab:main2} show the comparison between our method and FiD in the large version.
-The results of base version is shown in Appendix \ref{appendix:exp}.
-We see that for \Model, decreasing $L_1$ can improve the computation efficiency as analyzed in Section \ref{sec:efficiency}, while increasing $L_1$ can improve the model performance.
+\textbf{Efficiency \& Accuracy:} Table \ref{tab:main2} show the detailed comparison between our method and FiD in the large model version.
+The results of base model version is shown in Appendix \ref{appendix:exp}.
+Besides EM score, we also report the ratio of computation flops (\#FLOPs) and inference latency (per question).
+The detailed calculation of \#FLOPs is shown in Appendix \ref{appendex:flops}.
+From table \ref{tab:main2}, we see that (1) for \Model, decreasing $L_1$ can improve the computation efficiency as analyzed in Section \ref{sec:efficiency}, while increasing $L_1$ can improve the model performance.
 We think the performance improvement comes from the noise reduction of passage filtering.
 For a larger $L_1$, the passage embeddings for reranking will have a better quality so that the gold passages are less likely to be filtered out.
-It's important to note that our model can achieve the performance on par with FiD with only $40\%$ of computation cost.
-When consuming the same amount of computations ($L_1=24$), our model significantly outperforms FiD on both NQ and TriviaQA datasets respectively.
+(2) Simply reducing the number of passages $N_1$ into vanilla FiD reader can reduce computation cost, but the performance will also drop significantly (from 51.9 to 50.3 on NQ dataset).
+(3) Our model can achieve the performance on par with FiD with only $38\%$ of computation cost.
+When consuming the same amount of computations ($L_1=24$), our model significantly outperforms FiD on both NQ and TriviaQA datasets.
 These experiments demonstrate that our model is very flexible and can improve both the efficiency and effectiveness by changing $L_1$.